RakeshRapalli6/4883-Software-Tools/Assignments/A06/README.md

 - Now that you have created your board,You can do lot to your board one being you can make changes to the background color of your board, you can add stickers and you can even also add some specific fields to your board.

+- Below is the image of the board:

 ![Board](https://github.com/RakeshRapalli6/4883-Software-Tools/assets/123696771/5eda0015-a647-4956-987c-4d6cca885a35)

 ## Lists: